SEC Championship Game: Common matchups

 Matchups that have occurred more than once:

 Selection criteria

-Division standings are based on each team's overall conference record.
+Division standings were based on each team's overall conference record.
 The SEC Commissioner's Regulations requires each football team play all eight conference games in a season in order to be eligible to compete for a divisional title and play in the SEC Championship Game.
 When two or more teams tie for the best record in their division, each team is recognized as a divisional co-champion.
 Tiebreakers are used to determine who will represent the division in the championship game.